-Students must petition the Program Director in writing for an approved leave of absence (LOA).
+Students must petition the Program Director in writing for an approved leave of absence (LOA) prior the term start date.
 The signed and dated request must include a reason for the leave request, the date the leave is starting, and the requested date of return to the program of study.
 A leave of absence may be granted if the College determines that the student can be scheduled to return and complete their course of study.
 Acceptable reasons for requesting a leave of absence include medical situations, personal emergencies, administrative reasons, military obligations, or other circumstances beyond the student's control.
-Only one leave of absence is generally granted in a 12-month period; however, a well-documented situation may merit the approval of additional leave.
-Leaves of absence cannot exceed a cumulative 180 calendar days (from the LDA to the return date) in a 12-month period.
+Leaves of absence cannot exceed a cumulative 180 calendar days in a 12-month period.